Cerebellum-Realtime/.github/profile/README.md

 - `cerebellum create` to create a new directory and deploy Cerebellum's infrastructure to AWS
 - `cerebellum init` to deploy Cerebellum's infrastructure in the current directory

 Either of these commands will spin up an infrastructure that is configured to meet the specific needs of realtime applications.
 Cerebellum provides a preconfigured [WebSocket server](https://github.com/Cerebellum-Realtime/server) out of the box.
-You can use the [Cerebellum Client Library](https://github.com/Cerebellum-Realtime/clientLibrary) to interact with our server, or you can bring your own WebSocket server and only use Cerebellum for its infrastructure.
+You can use the [Cerebellum Client SDK](https://github.com/Cerebellum-Realtime/clientLibrary) to interact with our server, or you can bring your own WebSocket server and only use Cerebellum for its infrastructure.

 Once the Cerebellum infrastructure deployment is complete, you can get started developing right away.
 - Create a React or vanilla JavaScript application to power your front end
-- `npm install @cerebellum/sdk` to install the Cerebellum Client Library
+- `npm install @cerebellum/sdk` to install the Cerebellum Client SDK
 - `npx cerebellum-start` to run the Cerebellum Docker image and dependencies for local development

 Now you can start developing with Cerebellum!